In this lecture, we will quickly review retinoblastoma in childhood; tumor of the eye.

 So, this gene is something we think of in our typical two-hit hypothesis.

-Remember, everyone has 2 copies of the retinoblastoma gene.
+Remember, everyone has two copies of the retinoblastoma gene.

-Here?s a normal child who freakishly had 1 mutation in a cell population,
+Here's a normal child who freakishly had one mutation in a cell population.

-This is the more common type where they?re not born with the mutation,
+This is the more common type where they're not born with a mutation

 This is to be compared with someone who has inherited this problem.

-and then they only need 1 hit before they develop the tumor.
+And then they only need one hit before they develop the tumor,

 So how does it present?